II-Day-II/voxel_raytracer/docs/_posts/2023-05-18-chunks-and-acceleration.md

 By now, each voxel had a base color, or albedo, and a material with, as of yet, unused properties for emissiveness, opacity, shininess, and so on.
 Since the end of the project is coming up (though I doubt I'll be done by the time I had hoped, that's tomorrow!), I wanted to get to work on using them as soon as possible.
 The easiest one seemed to be opacity, or transparency, depending on whether or not you're an optimist.
-Simply multiply a fraction of the transparent object's color with the color behind it.
+Simply add a fraction of the transparent object's color to the color behind it.
 My scene traversal algorithm carries over the information from the transparent object into the next voxel, and into the next chunk if necessary, and then passes it up to the function that determines the final output color.